Ephigenia/mite-cli/README.md

 - Create and start new Entries with interactive survey-like cli interface
 - Edit the currently running entries text for fast updating the work log
 - Show, filter, group time entries to show reports for last month, current week etc.
-- List, sort, filter user accounts, customers, projects & services using variable columns and cli-tables
+- List, sort, filter user accounts, customers, projects & services using variable columns and cli-tables, csv or tsv data
 - Delete single entries by id
 - Highlight JIRA identifiers in time entry notes